sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 We init Kha with a title, window size and a callback which when called will load all assets.
 The window size set here won't have any effect on HTML5 and Flash targets, instead we set it via khafile.js.

-Let's try building and running our project targeting HTML5 and see if we have a webpage with our set up title.
+Let's try building our project targeting HTML5: ```node Kha/make.js html5```.
+We can now run it by executing ```node Kha/make.js --server``` and see if we have a webpage served at 127.0.0.1:8080 with our set up title.

 #####2.
 Draw a circle: